atk4/data/docs/unions.rst

 Field Mapping
 -------------

-Sometimes the field that is defined in the Union model may be named differently inside nested models.
+Sometimes the field that is defined in the UnionModel model may be named differently inside nested models.
 E.g. Invoice has field "description" and payment has field "note".
 When defining a nested model a field map array needs to be specified::